stapmoshun/su21-reu-371/project/index.md

 ## 3. Using Images
 ![projectpic2](https://user-images.githubusercontent.com/85815818/126948339-7723b810-83e4-463b-a2b0-bf417fac4458.jpg)
-The above picture shows the MRI-based subtypes.
+The above image shows the MRI-based subtypes.
+The color shades range from blue to pink, representing the probability of abnormality mild to severe, respectively.
+(Eshaghi)